LambdaSharp/LambdaSharpTool/Samples/DynamoDBSample/ReadMe.md

 Before you begin, make sure to [setup your λ# CLI](../../Bootstrap/).

-## Module File
+## Module Definition

 Creating a function that is invoked by a DynamoDB stream requires two steps.
-First, the DynamoDB table must either be created or referenced in the `Parameters` section.
+First, the DynamoDB table must either be created or referenced in the `Variables` section.
 Second, the function must reference the parameter name in its `Sources` section using the `DynamoDB` attribute.

 Optionally, the `DynamoDB` attribute can specify the maximum number of messages to read from the DynamoDB stream using `BatchSize`.